Privacy and Cookies Notice

 You are entitled to see the personal information that we hold about you and you may ask us to make any necessary changes to ensure that it is accurate and kept up to date.
 Should you wish to see a copy of the personal information we hold about you please write to Tracy Foley at Walker Morris LLP, Kings Court, 12 King Street, Leeds, LS1 2HL, enclosing a cheque or postal order for £10 made payable to Walker Morris LLP, to cover our administration costs.
-As soon as we are satisfied as to your identity we will send to you, within 40 calendar days, a copy or summary of all the personal information we hold.
+Once we are satisfied as to your identity we will send to you, within 40 calendar days, a copy or summary of all the personal information we hold about you.

 What personal information do we collect and why do we collect it?

-We may collect and process the following personal information about you through our Website or otherwise when conducting our services:
+We may collect and process the following personal information about you through our Website or otherwise when conducting our business:

 - information that you provide by filling in forms on our Website.
 This includes information provided at the time of submitting forms, posting material or requesting further services.
 We may also ask you for information when you report a problem with our Website

 - information received in correspondence that you send to us